zdflower/zdflower.github.io/_posts/2018-02-15-RecipeBox-Part-4.markdown

 Learn React, be more aquainted with it.
 So far there is no much feeling between us, may be I had to put more of my self into this relation with React, pay more attention, try to understand more, be patient :-)

-Also I would like to know how to make the edition of recipes really like editing a file, where you don't have to write it all over if you want to change something.
+<del>Also I would like to know how to make the edition of recipes really like editing a file, where you don't have to write it all over if you want to change something.</del>

+I found out how to get the editing right: assign the name and the ingredients of the recipe to the state of the EditForm instead of using placeholder in the form.

 ## User stories: